voxpupuli/puppet-misp/README.md

 * `zeromq_object_notifications_enable` - Enables or disables the publishing of any object creations/edits/deletions.
 By default is set to false.
 * `zeromq_object_reference_notifications_enable` - Enables or disables the publishing of any object reference creations/deletions.
 By default is set to false.
 * `zeromq_attribute_notifications_enable` - Enables or disables the publishing of any attribute creations/edits/soft deletions.
 By default is set to false.
+* `zeromq_audit_notifications_enable` - Enables or disables the publishing of log entries to the ZMQ pubsub feed.
+Keep in mind, this can get pretty verbose depending on your logging settings.
+By default its set to false.
+* `syslog` - Enable this setting to pass all audit log entries directly to syslog.
+Keep in mind, this is verbose and will include user, organisation, event data.
+By default is set to false.
 * `sightings_anonymise` - Enabling the anonymisation of sightings will simply aggregate all sightings instead of showing the organisations that have reported a sighting.
 By default set to false.
 * `sightings_policy` - This setting defines who will have access to seeing the reported sightings.
 0 means event owner,